hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 >  - What kind of systems are modified or developed with it (graphical application, client-server architecture, big data, streaming)?
 >  - ...

+- Typical output of the system is a bug-free Elm source code file.
+Notice, that the purpose of the system is not only its output but also the user experience while creating the output.
+The website showing the debugger is for presentational purposes and therefore the users understanding of the concept is important.

 ### Design Goals of the System
 >What is the design rational behind the system?
 Which values are supported by the system?
 Which parts of the system reflect this rational?
 For example, auto-testing setups are designed to improve productivity by improving the workflow for TDD through providing feedback on the overall system behavior during programming.
 Smalltalk systems are designed for expressiveness and enabling understanding through allowing users to directly access and manipulate all runtime objects in the system.